caiostringari/pywavelearn/doc/pwl_colour.md

+# Learning colours

-This module's main task is to provide a neat way to compare and classify colours.
+This module's main task is to provide a easy way to compare and classify colours.

 Let's load an image and perform some tasks: